Sometimes you’ll see soccer players wearing a hat, jewelry, and glasses. But it’s not obvious if all players are allowed because it’s less common.

-Jewelry falls under the category of equipment that presents potential harm to other players on the field, including the soccer player wearing that Jewelry.
+Jewelry falls under the category of equipment that presents potential harm to other players on the field.
+This includes the soccer player wearing Jewelry.

 However, the other consideration to be made centers on equipment that protects a soccer player in the field.
 Among the more obvious protective items are things like shin guards and cleats.

 It’s a duty for soccer officials to check players before they enter the field of play.
 It’s a critical aspect of their jobs.

 However, there are those soccer players who slip under the radar.

 If they find a soccer player to be wearing jewelry either before entering or while on the soccer field, the match officials will tell them to take the prohibited items off.